martbecx1612/Fact_group_29/README.md

 Worth notice here, the author put the exucution of four explainer in one 'run.sh' file.
 Regarding the long GPU time for the T-GNNExplainer, we recommend to run the T-GNNExplainer separatly (in parallel, we can run the other 3 explainers) to shorten the total time consumption.
 Also, it is recommend to assign the task with longer expected running time if the code is executed in a '.job' file.

-As a reference, in our experiments, the longest time consumption to run the T-GNNExpainer is 25h (for reddit dataset), executed with the environment: 1 NVIDIA A100-SXM4-40GB GPU with 18 CPUs per task.
+As a reference, in our experiments, the longest time consumption to run the T-GNNExpainer is 25h (for reddit dataset), executed with the environment: 1 NVIDIA A100-SXM4-40GB GPU with 18 CPUs.